5ecompendium/bestiary/_creatures/bereginyas.md

 ***Claw.*** Melee Weapon Attack: +7 to hit, reach 5 ft., one target.
 Hit: 9 (1d8 + 5) slashing damage.

+### Bonus Actions

-***Smother.*** If the bereginyas grapples an opponent, it extends a semi-solid gaseous tendril down the target's throat as a bonus action.
+***Smother.*** The bereginyas extends a semi-solid gaseous tendril down the grappled target's throat.
 The target must make a successful DC 14 Strength saving or it is immediately out of breath and begins suffocating.
 Suffocation ends if the grapple is broken or if the bereginyas is killed.